How to Make Methi Zunka (Fenugreek Leaf and Chickpea Flour Curry)

 - salt to taste

-- Roast chickpea flour on a low fire till it changes its texture and the raw smell disappears.
-Keep aside.
+- Roast the chickpea flour over low heat till it changes its texture and the raw smell disappears.
+Set aside.

 - Heat oil in a deep-bottomed pan.
 Add mustard seeds.
 Let them splutter.

 - Add asafoetida powder.
-Throw in minced ginger and garlic.
-Also add chopped onions.
-Saute on a low fire till onions become transparent.
+Throw in the minced ginger, garlic, and chopped onions.
+Saute over low heat till the onions become transparent.

-- Add all spice powders like coriander powder, turmeric powder, red chili powder, and garam masala powder.
-Mix with the other contents.
+- Add the spice powders (coriander powder, turmeric powder, red chili powder, and garam masala powder).
+Mix well.

-- Now add chopped fenugreek leaves.
-Mix it well with the seasonings.
+- Add chopped fenugreek leaves.
+Mix well with the seasonings.
 Cover the pan and cook till it is done.

 - Add roasted gram flour.
-Gently mix it while stirring continuously.
+Gently mix while stirring continuously.
 Add salt.
 Add a few drops of water if necessary to combine the contents.
-Keep the flame low all the time.
+Keep the heat on low.

 - Remove the pan from the heat.
 Don't cover it.
 Fenugreek zunka is ready to serve.

-- Serve it with jowar roti or any other flatbread.
+- Serve with jowar roti or any other flatbread.
 Enjoy the taste!